bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 ~~~~~~~~~~
 In this section we describe the process of determining of all the needed entities.

-For example, there is some system which needs to process data in a micro-batch mode from Apache Kafka.
+For example, there is some issue for which you need to process data from Apache Kafka in a micro-batch mode.
 So we need to include a Batch module into our pipeline.

 For the Batch module we need to create a batch instance.
 In the system an instance of any type requires Apache Zookeper service and Apache Zookeeper provider for it (Figure 1.11).
 The Apache Zookeeper service should be unique for all the instances in the system.